bevennyamande/bevennyamande/_posts/2021-06-03-Setting-Flask-Apache2.md

 ---
 layout: post
-title: Setting Flask App to run on Apache2
+title: Tips & Tricks How to setup a  Flask App to run on Apache2
 ---

 # Installing the required libraries